pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

     an non-root widget without specifying a *container*.
 In this case, the created widget, and it's children, will not be displayed until placed within a root widget.

-    *class* is one of the standard pre-defined widget classes, see :py:mod:`XPStandardWidgets`.
+    *widgetClass* is one of the standard pre-defined widget classes, see :py:mod:`XPStandardWidgets`.

     A note on widget embedding: a widget is only called (and will be drawn, etc.) if it is placed within a widget that will be called.
 Root widgets are